The World of Love: Critical response

 Shim Sun-ah of Yonhap News Agency, reviewing the film praised it for its carefully constructed storytelling and lifelike characters.
 Shim wrote, the film "weaves together seemingly unrelated events into a cohesive, resonant narrative," with early moments that seem minor eventually connecting to the central theme and sustaining a quiet sense of tension.
 Shim commended Seo Su-bin's debut as "remarkable," noting her ability to portray a wide range of teenage emotions—from "radiant, carefree charm" to the "raw devastation of a complete breakdown."
-Jang Hye-jin was also praised for her "magnificent performance" as Joo-in’s mother, a character who supports her daughter's trauma and joins her on the journey toward healing.
+Jang Hye-jin was also praised for her "magnificent performance" as Ju-in's mother, a character who supports her daughter's trauma and joins her on the journey toward healing.

 Wendy Ide senior International critic of ScreenDaily at the BFI London Film Festival, reviewing the film praised it for its unique storytelling style, noting that director Yoon presents the narrative in "fractured glimpses," which Ide said mirrors the restless nature of teenage attention.
 Ide noted a key emotional moment set in a carwash, where Yoon Ga-eun "leaves the camera running when it counts," allowing the scene to unfold with raw intensity because of Seo Su-bin's powerful performance.
-While Ide felt that not every creative choice was successful; describing the repeated use of a "twinkly piano rendition" of Johann Sebastian Bach’s "Sheep may safely graze" as a "tonal mismatch" with the film's "dynamic energy".
+While Ide felt that not every creative choice was successful; describing the repeated use of a "twinkly piano rendition" of Johann Sebastian Bach's "Sheep may safely graze" as a "tonal mismatch" with the film's "dynamic energy".
 Ide concluded that overall, the film "works well," offering a story that "takes its time to piece together and is all the more rewarding for its gradual reveal."